 On November 22, 1963, President John F. Kennedy was assassinated in Dallas, Texas.
 Arguably the crime of the century, Kennedy's murder stunned the American people and set off an outpouring of grief around the world.
 But the days after JFK's assassination also involved additionally shocking events and dramatic moments.

 Secret Service Agent Clint Hill was riding on the bumper of the follow-up car and immediately ran towards the presidential limousine at the sound of the first shot, attempting to shield the President from additional harm.
 However before he could reach the President two more shots were fired.
-It is believed the third shot was the fatal shot, shattering his skull and scattering bone fragments and brain matter throughout the interior and exterior of the automobile.
+It is believed the third shot was the ruinous shot, shattering his skull and scattering bone fragments and brain matter throughout the interior and exterior of the automobile.

 His wife, Jackie, had put her arms around her husband.
-After the fatal shot, she reflexively recoiled and began to crawl out of the passenger seat and onto the trunk of the car.
+After the third shot, she reflexively recoiled and began to crawl out of the passenger seat and onto the trunk of the car.
 Hill was able to grab onto the rear of the trunk as the driver quickly accelerated toward Parkland Hospital.
 Hill forced Mrs. Kennedy back into the rear of the automobile.
-Testimony from Mrs. Kennedy to the Warren Commission indicated she had no recollection of attempting to leave the car, Hill testified he thought she was attempting to retrieve a large skull fragment that was on the back of the car.
-Texas Gov. John Connolly - was also seriously wounded while he sat in the front seat - recalled in the aftermath of the shooting, Jackie Kennedy said repeatedly "They have killed my husband, his brains are on my hands."
+Testimony from Mrs. Kennedy to the Warren Commission indicated she had no recollection of attempting to leave the car; Hill testified he thought she was attempting to retrieve a large skull fragment that was on the back of the car.
+Texas Gov. John Connolly - was also seriously injured while he sat in the front seat - recalled in the aftermath of the shooting, Jackie Kennedy said repeatedly "They have killed my husband, his brains are on my hands."

 Oswald Escaped From His Assassination Vantage Point Within 90 Seconds Of Shooting

 After firing three bullets at the Kennedy motorcade, Lee Harvey Oswald immediately hid his rifle amidst the stacks of textbook boxes situated on the sixth floor of the Texas School Book Depository.
-He went down a stairwell, and 90 seconds after the shooting he encountered his supervisor and a policeman in a second floor lunchroom.
+He went down a stairwell, and 90 seconds after the shooting, he encountered his supervisor and a policeman in a second floor lunchroom.
 Not under suspicion at the time, he was allowed to pass.
-Other employees observed him behaving casually and he left the building just as police were attempting to seal off the area, only three minutes after the shooting.
+Other employees observed him behaving casually, and he left the building just as police were attempting to seal off the area, only three minutes after the shooting.
 He got on a city bus, but because of the traffic caused by the chaotic aftermath of the assassination, he eventually got off and hailed a taxi to take him to his rooming house in the nearby neighborhood of Oak Cliff.
 Here, he was observed by the building's housekeeper as he went to his room and emerged after only a few minutes, now clad in a jacket and, unbeknownst to her, carrying a pistol.

 Robert "Bobby" F. Kennedy - the President's brother - was having a private lunch with members of JFK's administration at his home in suburban Virginia when his wife answered the telephone.
 On the phone was FBI Director J. Edgar Hoover.
 Hoover, without emotion and only 15 minutes after the shooting, transmitted an ominous message.
 "I have news for you.
 The President's been shot."
 When Bobby asked how seriously injured the President was, Hoover replied, "I think it is serious.
 I am endeavoring to get details.
 I'll call you back when I find out more."
 Then Hoover hung up.
-To say there was no love lost between Hoover and RFK would be a major understatement.
-Both Kennedys wanted to get rid of Hoover, but his scandalous and embarrassing files on JFK's love life forced them to retain him.
-Hoover clearly relished calling Bobby Kennedy, to deliver such a disturbing, painful message and he did so with no emotion of any kind.

-After JFK Was Pronounced Dead A Legal Fight Over His Body Ensued
+After JFK Was Pronounced Dead, A Legal Fight Over His Body Ensued

 The President's limousine arrived at Parkland Hospital at 12:38 pm CST.
 He was rushed into Trauma Room No. 1 just as Chief Resident Ronald Jones arrived with several other doctors.
 The doctors performed a tracheotomy, inserted an IV in the President's arm, and performed chest massage.
-Upon examining Kennedy's skull wound, it was readily apparent their efforts were superfluous, and an EKG showed no heart activity.
+Upon examining Kennedy's skull, it was readily apparent their efforts were superfluous, and an EKG showed no heart activity.
 No official announcement was made until a priest administered the last rites of the Roman Catholic Church.
 Twelve minutes after JFK entered the trauma room, he was pronounced dead.
 President Kennedy's body was then wrapped into a hastily acquired coffin and placed on a gurney.